datatrail-jhu/10_dsjob/manuscript/07_twitter.md

 {choose-answers: 4}
-?2 Which of the follwoing is a benefit of Twitter?
+?2 Which of the following is a benefit of Twitter?

 C) It allows you to learn new things
 C) Twitter allows you to virtually meet people you wouldn't otherwise